 - 1 teaspoon sugar

 - 1 cup basmati rice 2 cups water

 - 4 tablespoons tomato concentrate

 - 2 tomatoes diced

-The rougail paste needs to be made the day before.
+The rougail paste will be more fragrant if made the day before.
 Using a pestle and mortar, pound the onion, butter, garlic, saffron and chilli pepper for about 15 minutes.
 The mixture should be really fragrant and resemble a paste.
-Cover the mortar with cling film and refrigerate.
+Cover and refrigerate overnight.

 Here is a visual summary: